Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 ```
 ![Train Compression](/assets/images/hdf5_test_compression.png?raw=true){: .center-image }

 You may notice that bzip2 and zlib compress the data to roughly the same extent.
 Blosc, on the other hand, does significantly compress the data but not to the same extent as bzip2 or zlib.
 Why is that?
 Turns out there exists this tradeoff between total compression and read/write times.
-Zlib and bzip2 are great if your main concern is on-disk storage.
+Zlib and bzip2 are great if your main concern is on-disk storage - not read/write though.
 If your primary concern is read/write times but you still want to leverage on-disk compression, use blosc.

 # Compressors
 We just saw three compressors that drastically reduced the size of our dataset.
 You are probably wondering how they work.
 Since each one could be a post unto itself, I will simply leave it to the reader to follow the links below to learn more.